Voice-Lab/VoiceLab/README.md

 spectrograms and power spectra, with the press of one button.

-## Version 1.1.1
+## Version 1.1.2
-### Changes from 1.1.0
+### Changes from 1.1.1
 #### Bug fixes
-* Fixed manipulations -non default options now do not crash the program.
+* Fixed bugs in Subharmonics and Energy that caused VoiceLab to crash on saving.

 ## Contact
 #### David Feinberg: feinberg@mcmaster.ca